-TSCPL Trustees and management have practiced very good stewardship in use of tax resources with a fluctuation of only .674 mills in the past eleven years (high to low) and a fluctuation of only .002 mills for the past five years' actual rates.
-Further, the decline in the local economy, coupled with an increase in the portion of resources needed for the rising costs of employment benefits, was recognized and managed with a decrease in the mill levy rate (2008) and with an approved nearly flat mill levy in 2012-2018.
+TSCPL Trustees and management have practiced very good stewardship in use of tax resources with a fluctuation of only .768 mills in the past eleven years (high to low) and a fluctuation of only .114 mills for the past five years' actual rates.
+Further, the decline in the local economy, coupled with an increase in the portion of resources needed for the rising costs of employment benefits, was recognized and managed with a decrease in the mill levy rate (2008) and with an approved nearly flat mill levy in 2012-2019.
 The use of additional strategic and financial tools to anticipate and plan for needs will enhance this pattern of excellent stewardship.

-Please refer to Schedule A which provides a graphical depiction of mill levy rates for the three funds with taxing authority for the past 10 years, as well as the 2019 proposed budget.
-Schedule B provides a graphical depiction of expenditures for the three funds with taxing authority for the past 10 years, as well as the 2019 proposed budget.
-Budgeted expenditure authority increases, primarily due to increases in property valuations and other taxes, but is not the result of a request for additional tax revenues.
+Please refer to Schedule A which provides a graphical depiction of mill levy rates for the three funds with taxing authority for the past 10 years, as well as the 2020 proposed budget.
+Schedule B provides a graphical depiction of expenditures for the three funds with taxing authority for the past 10 years, as well as the 2020 proposed budget.
+Budgeted expenditure authority increases, primarily due to increases in property valuations and other taxes.

-TSCPL has crafted a 2019 budget that decreases the total mill levy slightly and actually expands services including a reconfiguration and expansion of library spaces to better accommodate the needs of 21st century customers and their usage of the building.
-The TSCPL 2019 "Budget Summary", published in the July 25, 2018 edition of the Topeka Capital Journal, is proposed with these goals:
+TSCPL has crafted a 2020 budget that maintains the total mill levy and actually expands services including a reconfiguration and expansion of library spaces to better accommodate the needs of 21st century customers and their usage of the building.
+The TSCPL 2020 "Budget Summary", published in the July 24, 2019 edition of the Topeka Capital Journal, is proposed with these goals: